 Mandarin Oriental, Miami Creates a “Buzz” Around Earth Day

-With help from the team of approximately 210,000 honey bees that live atop Mandarin Oriental, Miami, the property will incorporate freshly-harvested rooftop honey in a variety of dining and spa amenities for guests to enjoy from April 22-25.
+With help from the team of approximately 210,000 honey bees that live atop Mandarin Oriental, Miami, the property will celebrate Earth Day by incorporating freshly-harvested rooftop honey in a variety of dining and spa amenities for guests to enjoy from April 22-25.
 In honor of Earth Day, the property will also install new hives for each of the seven bee colonies on its roof, with its design mimicking Miami’s colorful architecture.
 This initiative is part of the Mandarin Oriental Hotel Group’s larger sustainability goals of implementing a strong sustainability governance structure across the brand.
 More details can be found about Mandarin Oriental’s sustainability initiatives in its annual sustainability report.

 Mānuka Health Contributes to the ‘One Billion Trees’ Program